About VELTASSA

 Bar graph showing reduction icon

-Once-daily VELTASSA is a prescription medicine that helps reduce high potassium in the blood and keeps levels normal over time.
+Once daily VELTASSA is a prescription medicine that helps reduce high potassium in the blood and keeps levels normal over time.

 Salt shaker icon